-The MTPO, composed of the Mayor and six City of Gainesville Commissioners and the five Alachua County Commissioners, is responsible for the continuing, cooperative and comprehensive transportation planning program for the Gainesville Metropolitan Area.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, composed of the Mayor and six City of Gainesville Commissioners and the five Alachua County Commissioners, is responsible for the continuing, cooperative and comprehensive transportation planning program for the Gainesville Metropolitan Area.

-Applications or additional information may be obtained by writing or calling: MTPO, North Central Florida Regional Planning Council, 2009 NW 67th Place, Gainesville, Florida 32653; phone (352)955-2200; or from the MTPO website at www.ncfrpc.org/mtpo.
-Applications must be received no later than Monday, September 19, 2011.
+Applications and additional information may be obtained by writing or calling: North Central Florida Regional Planning Council, 2009 NW 67th Place Gainesville, Florida 32653; telephone 352.955.2200; or from the following website at www.ncfrpc.org/mtpo.
+Applications must be received no later than Thursday, September 20, 2012.